-Interest expense - third-party increased $\in 2.4$ million or 0.7% during 2016, as compared to 2015, primarily due to the net effect of (i) higher average outstanding third-party debt balances and (ii) lower weighted average interest rates.
+Our third-party interest expense increased €4.8 million or 1.3% during 2017, as compared to 2016, primarily due to the net effect of (i) higher average outstanding third-party debt balances and (ii) lower weighted average interest rates.
 We have completed various financing transactions that have lowered average interest rates and extended debt maturities.
-For additional information regarding our outstanding indebtedness, see note 13 to our consolidated financial statements.
+For additional information regarding our outstanding indebtedness, see note 12 to our consolidated financial statements.

 It is possible that the interest rates on (i) any new borrowings could be higher than the current interest rates on our existing indebtedness and (ii) our variable-rate indebtedness could increase in future periods.
-As further discussed in note 6 to our consolidated financial statements, we use derivative instruments to manage our interest rate risks.
+As further discussed in note 5 to our consolidated financial statements, we use derivative instruments to manage our interest rate risks.